DFE-Digital/get-into-teaching-app/app/views/content/blog/9-tips-to-help-you-apply-for-teacher-training.md

 ## 8. Arrange your references

-Your references will be asked to confirm how they know you and if they know any reason why you should not work with children.
+You'll need to provide the details of 2 people who can give you a reference when you apply.
+Your teacher training provider will then contact them once you accept a place on their course.

-You'll need to provide your reference details when you apply.
-Your teacher training provider will then contact your references once you accept a place on their course.
+They'll be asked to confirm how they know you and if they know any reason why you should not work with children.

 [Find out more about the requirements for references](/train-to-be-a-teacher/how-to-apply-for-teacher-training#choose-your-references).